CURENT/dime/docs/source/index.rst

     ---

-    Getting started
+    Quick Start
     ^^^^^^^^^^^^^^^

     New to DiME?
 DiME has a few dependencies necessary to get it running, so we've prepared a quick start guide to walk you through installation.
-    Currently there is a guide for `Linux <./quick_start/linux.html>`_ and `Windows <./quick_start/windows.hmtl>`_.
+    Currently there is a guide for
+    `Linux <./quick_start/linux.html>`_ and `Windows <./quick_start/windows.hmtl>`_.

     +++

-    .. link-button:: getting-started
+    .. link-button:: Linux
             :type: ref
-            :text: To the getting started guides
+            :text: Linux start
             :classes: btn-block btn-secondary stretched-link

+    .. link-button:: Windows
+            :type: ref
+            :text: Windows Start
+            :classes: btn-block btn-secondary stretched-link

     ---

-    Advanced usage
+    API Reference
     ^^^^^^^^

     The usage provide instructions on how to use AGVis to its various features, including Configuration, MultiLayer, and Independent Data Reader.

+    Although the API calls you will be making for each DiME client are fundamentally the same, there are slight differences between them due to the differences in the languages.
+    To combat any possible confusion, references have been made for all three -- `MATLAB <./api/matlab.html>`_, `Python <./api/python.html>`_, and `JavaScript <./api/javascript>`_.

     +++

-    .. link-button:: usage
+    .. link-button:: MATLAB
             :type: ref
-            :text: To the advanced usage
+            :text: To the MATLAB API reference
             :classes: btn-block btn-secondary stretched-link

-    ---

-    Model development guide
-    ^^^^^^^^^^^^^^^^^^^^^^^

-    Looking to implement new functionalities in AGVis?
-    The development guide provides in-depth information on the implementation of the geographical visualization.

-    +++

-    .. link-button:: development
+    .. link-button:: Python
             :type: ref
-            :text: To the development guide
+            :text: To the Python API reference
             :classes: btn-block btn-secondary stretched-link

+    .. link-button:: JavaScript
+            :type: ref
+            :text: To the JavaScript API reference
+            :classes: btn-block btn-secondary stretched-link

     ---

-    API reference
+    Examples
     ^^^^^^^^^^^^^

-    The API reference contains a detailed description of the AGVis package.
-The reference describes how the methods work and which parameters can be used.
+    After setting up DiME and looking through the API, feel free to check out some of the examples to get a better understanding of DiME's capabilities.
+    There are examples for each of the clients, showing interactions with the DiME server and the passing of variables between instances of the clients.

     +++

-    .. link-button:: api_reference
+    .. link-button:: examples
             :type: ref
             :text: To the API reference
             :classes: btn-block btn-secondary stretched-link